niktekusho/travis-builds-reporter/README.md

 Checkout [travis-builds-reporter-web](https://github.com/niktekusho/travis-builds-reporter-web) for a browser interface of this utility.

+# Honorable mentions

+Thanks to:
+-   [@tommaso1](https://github.com/tommaso1) for helping with documentations and stuff :clap:

 # What's next? :rocket:
 To do:
 -   Improve script fault-tolerance (including better error-logging)